hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

 Third-party programs designed to filter registrants, seed players, or automate the job of a referee **must** be open, transparent, and documented.
 Any third-party tool used for these purposes **must**:

 - Be made publicly and functionally available as an open-source repository.
 An open-source license **must** be present.
 - Be thoroughly documented in an easily readable and digestible format.
-Anyone **must** be able to reproduce the outputs using the provided documentation.
+The outputs **must** be reproducible using the provided documentation.

 Currently, approval for the use of any such tool **must** be **explicitly granted** by the committee.
 Additionally, this approval **must** be granted for every tournament where programs for registrant filtering, seeding, or automated refereeing are used.